MIDA offers the following assistance to investors:

 - Licences/permits/approvals from relevant approving authorities

-A company can apply for the application of import duty and/or sales tax exemption on machinery, equipment and materials for selected services sub-sectors by using form PC Services.
-The form can be downloaded from MIDA‘s website (http://www.mida.gov.my/env3/index.php?page=service) or obtained from the Business Information Center at MIDA HQ or nearest MIDA’s offices The guidelines for the application also are attached for reference.
+A company can apply for the application of import duty exemption on machinery, equipment and materials for selected services sub-sectors by using form PC Services.
+The form can be downloaded from MIDA‘s website ( http://www.mida.gov.my/home/forms-&-guidelines-for-services-sector/posts/) or obtained from the Business Information Center at MIDA HQ or nearest MIDA’s offices.
 The applications will be processed and a decision will be conveyed to the applicants within 4 weeks from the date of complete information received.

 On April 22, 2009 the Government had further liberalized the services sector to attract more foreign investments and bring more professionals and technology as well as strengthen competitiveness of the sector.
-The list of the sub-sectors can be obtained from MIDA’s website under the title of Liberalisation of the Services Sector. (http://www.mida.gov.my/env3/index.php?page=liberalisation-of-the-services-sector)
+The list of the sub-sectors can be obtained from MIDA’s website under the title of Liberalisation of the Services Sector ( http://www.mida.gov.my/home/liberalisation-of-the-services-sector/posts/)